jojomondag/FileToMarkdown/Readme.md

 # FileToMarkdown

 Convert Files to Markdown.
-Supports Office documents, code files, and Ziparchives in the browser or as CLI Node.js integration.
+Supports Office documents, code files, and ZIP archives in the browser or as CLI Node.js integration.

 ## Documentation